er-anubhavgoel/JavaProgramming-DSAQuest/README.md

 1. **WAJP to create a collection and iterate over the collection.**
     a) _Using Iterator Cursor_
 2. **WAJP to create a collection and print all the Integer elements of the collection.**
+3. **WAJP to create a collection and calculate sum of all the integer elements of collection.**